-If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, Irish Fair, or Renaissance Faire.
+If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, an Irish Fair, or a Renaissance Faire.

 The fact is, if you are the spectator, there’s no dress code for the highland games and other Celtic and Irish festivals.

 The crowd is a mix of everything from a Scottish traditional costume to a simple tank top and flip-flops!

 But that said, you do want to dress appropriately for the event to enjoy the best times.

 So there you go, I’ve gathered 18 Scottish & Irish festival outfit ideas.

 1. Wear kilt and tartan skirts for Scottish highland games

 While a kilt is optional for highland games, I’d say at least 1/3 of the visitors will wear a kilt just to add a touch of highland vibes to the look and make the trip extra memorable.

 Well, you may want to take photos with the highland competitors in a kilt so that can be a great idea to get matchy-matchy with them!